-The Start menu or taskbar search is fairly good in Windows 10.
+The Start menu or taskbar search is relatively good in Windows 10.
 While there is no dedicated search box on the Start menu itself, there is a search box by default on the taskbar.
 One can also access the Start menu search without clicking the search box or search icon.
-One needs to simply open the Start menu and start typing to see search results.
+One needs to open the Start menu and start typing to see search results.

 With default settings, when you search for something using Start menu search, you get results matching your search.
 That is, the Start menu search displays all items matching the search query.
-You might find apps, settings, web results and files in your search results.
+You might find apps, settings, web results, and files in your search results.

 Start menu search filters

 While there is nothing wrong with this default behavior of search, you can search specifically for apps, settings, files, videos, documents, folders, music, people, photos, settings, email, or web results with the help of search filters.
 Using search filters, you can avoid seeing items from categories that you are not looking for.
 For instance, using the Apps filter, you can see only apps in search results.

 As of now, the Start menu search offers a total of ten filters: apps, documents, email, web, folders, music, people, photos, settings, and videos.
 The search filters come in handy when you want to see only apps, files, settings, or results from the web in search results.